programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 For ethical purposes, you may choose to have the tool add irreversible hashes to the comment username and ID numbers by clicking on "Pseudonymize."
 Leave the default selection for a .csv file output format and select "Submit query."
 Repeat this process for each video.
 More details on this process can be found in Bernhard Reider's [instructional video](https://www.youtube.com/watch?v=EnTy_pbkCfM).

+You have three choices to make about how your data output will be formatted.
+First, select if you’d like to generate HTML tables of your results in addition to file exports.
+This can be useful if [reason why it might be a good option].
+Second, select **Pseudonymize** if you’d like to make usernames and comment IDs anonymous.

+To begin downloading metadata and comments from YouTube Data Tools, you first need to gather a list of the ID references for each of the videos you’re interested in.
+As mentioned above, the video ID is a string of [11?] alphanumeric characters at the end of each YouTube URL.
+You’ll find the ID immediately after the part of the URL path reading `watch?v=`.
+Navigate to the Video Comments tab on the YouTube Data Tools site.
+Enter the first video ID in the “Video id:” field.

-YouTube data tools standard download includes four files per video.
-The file that ends in "comments.csv" contains the text of each video comment, while "basicinfo.csv" contains the video metadata.
-You do not need the "commentnetwork.gdf" or "authors.csv" files for this tutorial.
+For each video ID you enter, YouTube Data Tools will download four files.
+The file with the suffix `comments.csv` contains the text of each video comment.
+The file ending `basicinfo.csv` comprises the video metadata.
+You do not need the `commentnetwork.gdf` or `authors.csv` files for this lesson.

-Once you download all videos, place the sets of files associated with each video into their own folder using the video ID for the folder's name, (***e.g.***, SNWic0kGH-E).
-After placing the files into their own folder, create a master folder titled "ytdt_data" and place each video ID-titled folder inside.
-You will use the ytdt_data folder as the data directory for the code that follows.
+Once you’ve download all videos, save the four files associated with each video into their own folder, using the video ID as the folder’s name.
+Next, create a master directory titled `ytdt_data` and save each video ID-titled folder inside.
+You will use the `ytdt_data` folder in the code below.

 # Set Up your Coding Environment